innocentmunai-kiteretsu903/smart-image-editor/README.md

 5. Crypto, binascii. for encryption

 ## timeline
-April 24 - 27: learn libraries
+.April 24 - 27: learn libraries
-April 28 - 30: finish the first version
+.April 28 - 30: finish the first version
-May 1 - 3 : Discuss with Karly and start improvements (if any)
+.May 1 - 3 : Discuss with Karly and start improvements (if any)
-May 3: Submission
+.May 3: Submission